pepopowitz/getting-unstuck/slides/src/03-explain.md

 Notes:

+This is from a study from 2016 demonstrating the protege effect

+- Control: learn these things
+- experiment: Learn these things knowing you'll have to teach it

 Interesting thing about the protege effect is that you don't actually have to teach for it to work for you -

 you just have to EXPECT to teach

-This is from a study from 2016 demonstrating the protege effect

 ---